guumaster/random-collections/KRE-notes.md.md

 Here you have a view of all the runtimes, and you can create more.

 - Version screen
 Once you choose a runtime, you see all it's version and the status of each one.
 Also add new ones.
+Let's upload one now.

 - Explain status
 	- STOPPED: No resource is actually running (no resources in use)